 Asthma Treatment in Woburn, MA

-Asthma is a chronic lung disease that makes it difficult for air to pass through your lungs properly.
-It can start at any age and nearly 26 million Americans have asthma, 7 million of them being children.
-Unfortunately, there is no cure of asthma.
-However, with proper management, people living with asthma can live completely normal and healthy lives without asthma.
+Asthma is a chronic lung disease that makes it difficult for air to properly travel through lungs.
+Asthma can start at any age, and nearly 7 million children are diagnosed with it.
+While there is no cure for asthma, with proper management, people living with asthma can live completely normal and healthy lives.
 The highly trained pediatricians at Woburn & North Andover Pediatric Associates have extensive experience diagnosing and treating children for asthma.
 If you suspect your child may have asthma, call to request an appointment at our pediatric office in Woburn or North Andover today!

 The Causes of Asthma